 Stanford University most commonly uses the H-1B temporary professional worker category for regular academic staff positions such as tenure-track faculty members or research associates.
 Other regular staff positions such as programmer/analysts and research specialists may also be eligible.
 Only Bechtel International Center can submit H-1B visa applications on behalf of Stanford University.
 Stanford does not sponsor part-time H-1B positions.
 Individuals who are subject to the two-year home residency requirement are not eligible for H-1B status unless they have received a waiver or fulfilled the two year home country residency requirement.
 Prospective employees should direct all questions to their sponsoring department.

 Post Docs: In rare circumstances, post-doctoral scholars may be considered for H-1B sponsorship.
 The J-1 visa is the appropriate visa type for most Stanford postdoctoral scholars.
 The university prohibits receipt of fellowship support to employment visa holders such as H-1B, O-1, TN.
 The host department needs to contact the Office of Postdoctoral Affairs before initiating the H-1B process on behalf of a postdoc.

-We cannot begin working on the H-1B until we receive an approved workflow transaction, which is initiated by the Stanford department, and complete, up-to-date documentation.
+Bechtel cannot begin working on the H-1B until we receive an approved workflow transaction, which is initiated by the Stanford department, and complete, up-to-date documentation.
 Other offices, such as the Office of Postdoctoral Affairs or the Dean of Research, must first approve the transactions.
 Transactions and approvals can take a week to several weeks.
 Once we receive it, it can take another two to three weeks for the petition to be prepared and sent to USCIS.
-USCIS processing time ranges from almost six months with regular processing to about three weeks with premium processing, an optional service available at extra charge payable to USCIS.
+USCIS processing time ranges from almost six months with regular processing to about three weeks with premium processing, when it is available.